Darzwaitz/frontEnd-UI-Components/README.md

 # frontEnd-UI-Components
-- a collection of snippets for front-end components - all code contained within each single file
+- a collection of snippets for front-end components - all code contained within each single file.